 Stop smoking support

-You don’t have to quit smoking alone.
-It’s much easier to do it with the right information, advice and support:
+You don’t have to quit alone, it’s much easier to do it with the right information, advice, and support.

 - visit your local pharmacy for information and advice: NHS - Find a pharmacy

 - call 0300 123 1044, the free Smokefree National Helpline to speak to a trained, expert adviser; all lines are open Monday to Friday 9am to 8pm and Saturday and Sunday 11am to 4pm

 - the NHS Smokefree app can help you stop smoking by giving daily support and motivation: NHS - Quit smoking

 - chat to an adviser online, sign up for 28 days of free quitting advice and tips straight to your inbox to increase your chance of success: NHS - Quit smoking